lingual-cloud/translation-keys-collect/README.md

 on:
   push:
-    # Only run workflow for pushes to specific branches
+    # run workflow on pushes to specific branch(es)
     branches:
-      - master
+      - release

 jobs:
   upload: